Mkrishna253/Mkrishna253/README.md

 Here are a few things I’ve worked on:

+- 🎨 **Design Collection** – Django app for managing embroidery designs with CRUD & analytics.
+- 🧾 **Resume Parser** – LLM-based resume extractor for structured candidate data.
 - 💬 **RAG-Powered Chatbot** – Intelligent chatbot using LLM + Vector DB (FastAPI, Ollama, LangChain)
 - 📈 **Exploratory Data Analysis Dashboards** – Interactive visualizations and insights
-- 🤖 **ML Model Deployments** – APIs for classification, regression, and NLP models
+- 🤖 **QA Chatbot with Groq** – Bot that assisst you for responding to user queries/chats fastly and effectively
-- 🧾 **Resume Parser** – LLM-based resume extractor for structured candidate data.
-- 🎨 **Design Collection** – Django app for managing embroidery designs with CRUD & analytics.

 ---

 ## 📫 Let's Connect